Scholarships

 Overview

-A scholarship is financial aid that assists students with paying for their education that does not have to be repaid.
+A scholarship is a type of financial aid that assists students with paying for their education.
+A scholarship does not have to be repaid.
 COTC scholarships are available to recent high school graduates and new, current and returning students.

-Generally, scholarships are automatically offered to students with special qualifications such as academic success, specified majors, county/city of residence and financial need.
+Scholarships are offered to students with specific qualifications, such as academic success, selected majors, county/city of residence and financial need.
 Interested applicants should complete the current academic year Free Application for Federal Student Aid (FAFSA) and have an admissions application on file with the college.
 Students new to COTC should submit their high school transcripts and/or previous college transcripts as soon as possible.

 Contact